VISTA Position Opportunities

 Upon successful completion of their one-year term VISTA members have the option of receiving a cash award or the Segal AmeriCorps Education Award which is equivalent to that years maximum Pell grant, for projects beginning after October 2016, that Education award is equivalent to $5,815.00.
 The education award can be used towards paying back qualifying student loans or continuing education at any title IV institution.

 AmeriCorps VISTA operates on a 3-year program cycle.
 First year VISTAs establish the programmatic needs and lay a foundation, the second year VISTA carries out the planning and the third year ensures the stability of the program to run independently of VISTA service members.
-This model allows organizations to make an investment in VISTA program development and the VISTAs ensure that the program can run independent of VISTA member service by recruiting volunteers or creating standard operating procedures to ensure long term viability.
+This model allows organizations to make an investment in VISTA program development and the VISTAs ensure that the program can run independently of VISTA member service by recruiting volunteers or creating standard operating procedures to ensure long term viability.

 What can an AmeriCorps VISTA do?